Hassan Fathy: Later career

 In 1953 he returned to Cairo, heading the Architectural Section of the Faculty of Fine Arts in 1954.

 Fathy's next major engagement was designing and supervising school construction for Egypt's Ministry of Education.

 Through his work of the years, and especially after New Gourna, he targeted bureaucracy being one of the leading reasons that the experiment failed, which influenced later actions such as in 1957, frustrated with bureaucracy and convinced that buildings designed with traditional methods appropriate to the climate of the area would speak louder than words, he moved to Athens to collaborate with international planners evolving the principles of ekistical design under the direction of Constantinos Apostolou Doxiadis.
 He served as the advocate of traditional natural-energy solutions in major community projects for Iraq and Pakistan and undertook extended travel and research for the "Cities of the Future" program in Africa.

 Returning to Cairo in 1963, he moved to Darb al-Labbana, near the Cairo Citadel, where he lived and worked for the rest of his life.
 He also did public speaking and private consulting.
 He was a man with a riveting message in an era searching for alternatives in fuel, personal interactions, and economic supports.

 He left his first major international position, at the American Association for the Advancement of Science in Boston, in 1969 to complete multiple trips per year as a leading critical member of the architectural profession.

 His participation in the first U.N.
 Habitat conference in 1976 in Vancouver which was followed shortly by two events that significantly shaped the rest of his activities.
 He began to serve on the steering committee for the nascent Aga Khan Award for Architecture and he founded and set guiding principles for his Institute of Appropriate Technology.

 He was part in 1979 of a colloquium entitled in his honour 'Architecture for the Poor' in Corsica (France) Alzipratu.

 In 1980, he was awarded the Balzan Prize for Architecture and Urban Planning and the Right Livelihood Award.

-Fathy designed the mosque and madrasa, constructed with adobe, at Dar al-Islam, an educational center near Abiquiú, New Mexico, USA.
+Fathy designed the mosque and madrasa, constructed with adobe, at Dar al-Islam, an educational center near Abiquiú, New Mexico, US.
 The main buildings were completed in 1981, and Dar al-Islam opened in 1982.

 Death

-Hassan Fathy died on November 30th, 1989.
-He died in Cairo, Egypt.
-He passed away peacefully in his home, and died of natural causes.
+Hassan Fathy died of natural causes on November 30, 1989, at his home in Cairo, Egypt.